conduktor/conduktor-docs/docs/gateway/demos/encryption/encryption-crypto-shredding.md

 ---
-title: Encryption with external storage
+title: Encryption with Crypto Shredding
-description: Encryption with external storage
+description: Encryption with Crypto Shredding
 tag: encryption
 ---

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-# Field level encryption with external storage

-Let's demonstrate field level encryption
+# A full field level crypto shredding walkthrough

 ## View the full demo in realtime